ABOUT LUCY BURTON

 I think carefully about which edges should be soft, which ones sharp, and which ones should be lost altogether.
 I’m considering where to put my lightest light next to my darkest dark to create the point of maximum contrast, where the most saturated colour should go, where to place the most amount of detail and how to create some leading lines.

-The flowers are usually painted from life, my arrangements lit with different coloured backgrounds behind them to add colour and create interesting shadows that I can incorporate in the painting too.
-For the pets I work from photographs provided by the client.
+Flowers are usually painted from life, my arrangements lit with different coloured backgrounds behind them to add colour and create interesting shadows that I can incorporate in the painting too.
+For portraits I work from photographs provided by the client.

 The style of the painting is not only determined by me but also the type of brushes I use.
 ‘Flats’ give me precision, I can lay the paint down thickly and have lots of control over the marks I make.
 ‘Filberts’ (flat with a curved end) give me a softer look.
 Sometimes I’ll change it up and use a ‘Round’ bristle brush for a more ‘sketchy’ look as I then have less control over the marks it makes.